JasonO12/jasonott-csp3/createTask.md

 #### 3a i.

-- The overall purpose of the program is to create am environment where a user can interact with a list that contains various names of sports in it.
-The user can add items to the list, display the hole list, or search for a term in the list.
+- The overall purpose of the program is to create an environment where a user can interact with a list that contains various names of sports in it.
+The user can add items to the list, display the whole list, or search for a term in the list.
 They can also decide to clear the data they previously added if they wish.
 The user interface contains a section at the top of the screen that outlines the basic idea of the program, as well as directions for how to use it.

 #### 3a ii.